A topic from the subject of Organic Chemistry in Chemistry.

 Significance:

 The Lucas test helps distinguish between primary, secondary, and tertiary alcohols based on their reactivity with Lucas reagent.
-Primary alcohols react immediately, forming a white precipitate that dissolves slowly.
+The reaction involves the formation of an alkyl chloride.
+Tertiary alcohols react the fastest, followed by secondary, then primary.
+Primary alcohols often show little to no reaction at room temperature.

 Explanation: